KDCube

 01 What the second project actually contains

 • Identity and access.
-Real users sign in; colleagues share the workspace without seeing each other's conversations, files, or budgets; outside automations get their own revocable keys instead of borrowing a person's.
+Real users sign in; scoped runtime services bind conversations, files, and budgets to the current user and app; outside automations get their own revocable grants instead of borrowing a person's.

 • Shipping.
-New versions deploy without a rebuild of the product around them; one deployment serves many apps and many users concurrently.
+New versions deploy without a rebuild of the product around them; one tenant/project-scoped deployment serves many trusted apps and many users concurrently.

 Each line above is months of engineering when built in-house — and all of it is undifferentiated: your users chose you for the first project, never the second.